As Britain's Got Talent celebrates its new series, we take a look at the show's often surprising history.

 There was a live tour but it was axed

 The Britain's Got Talent had a short-lived live tour much like its X Factor sister but didn't enjoy the same success.
 The arena shows were axed after 2011 due to poor ticket sales following Jai McDowall's win.
-However, rumour has it the tour could return for 2018 - watch this space.
+However, rumour has it the tour could return - watch this space.

 Finalists have sold over 5 million albums